jeffudall/Leven/Code/README.md

 >>**[(w)(a)(h)(o)(o)]**

 ### **File mode**
+The **File mode** allows you to import a file with multiple pattern strings to be made into Levenshtein automata.
+The new line character delimiter separating each string.
+No spaces are allowed.
-The arguments for file mode are in this format:
+The arguments for **File mode** are in this format:
 `leven f <pattern file name> <edit dist>`

 **Example**: